Restless Chipotle

 • Ladle the batter into a quart mason jar.
 That way when you are done you can easily store any leftover batter.

-• Push the sticks into the hot dogs firmly.
+• Push the wooden skewers into the hot dogs firmly.

 • Make sure the hot dogs are dry – roll them in cornstarch or flour to make the batter stick better.

-• Dip the hot dogs upside down into the batter.
+• Dip the hot dogs upside down into the cornbread batter.
+Make sure the batter covers the entire hot dog.

 • Slowly add them to the fryer in small batches until the batter is golden and cooked through.